|Directions, Parking, and Accommodations|

-- Learning from the same comprehensive Full-time MBA curriculum without interrupting your career
+- Learning from the same comprehensive Full-time MBA curriculum without interrupting your career.

-- Flexibility to choose the number of courses to fit your schedule and complete your degree at your own pace
+- Flexibility to choose the number of courses to fit your schedule and complete your degree at your own pace.

-- Earning a degree recognized worldwide, and a top-ranked MBA from an internationally respected university
+- Earning a degree recognized worldwide, and a top-ranked MBA from an internationally respected university.

-- Access to an experienced Career Services team to help you develop and implement a strategy to promote or transition your career
+- Access to an experienced career services team to help you develop and implement a strategy to promote or transition your career.

-- Classes held on main campus, offering you numerous educational, professional, and social opportunities
+- Classes held on main campus, offering you numerous educational, professional, and social opportunities.

 - How do I learn more?

 Current students know there is really no substitute for visiting the campus in-person.
 Once you have narrowed your list of potential MBA programs, it's important to schedule a campus visit, if possible.
 Each program has its own distinct personality.
 While it's important to select programs that will help you in achieving your career goals, the emotional part of your decision is also significant.
-Visit a class, talk with current students, faculty, and career service staff, and tour the College.
+Visit a class, talk with current students, faculty, and career service staff, and tour the business school.